allanhortle/bruce/readme.md

 ---------

 For those that would like to have their own control of the repo, there is a grunt task that will copy a compiled version of Tunic into the required folders.
-Just create a file called `config.json` in the root directory.
+Create a file called `config.json` in the root directory.
-Then just fill up an array called `copyDirs` with the paths you would like to copy to.
+Then fill up an array called `copyDirs` with the paths you would like.

 ```
 {